jsmith128/CalculatorExtra/README.md

 # CalculatorExtra
-Calculator with extra features, including a unit converter Normal math with this calculator is accurate, but the unit converter should not yet be trusted 100%.
+Calculator with extra features, including a unit converter.

+Normal math with this calculator is accurate, but the unit converter should not yet be trusted 100%.